 "Art is the poetry of nature.
-In order to change things for the better we need to believe transformation is possible.
 Art shows the human in a state of elevation, where its potential rises and spreads through its creations, something as amazing as nature itself".

 Words on Art

 Artist publications in books, academic journals and magazines.